Banding Projects

 PAINTED BUNTING BANDING

 Painted Bunting banding began in the summer of 2011 with the objective to study their movements, distribution, and site fidelity.
 Painted Buntings readily come to feeders offering white millet and the birds are easily captured in a specially designed cage with a feeder placed inside.
-Banding occurs from May-September at Kiawah Island's resident's homes.
+Banding occurs from May-August at Kiawah Island's resident's homes.

 No comments: